groupoid/per.ex/README.md

 **Theorem**: Universe checking is decidable (cf. [12]).
 If `ctx ⊢ t : Universe i`, then `check_universe env ctx t = i`.

-### Check Contstructor `check_constructor_args env ctx ty args`

-Validate constructor arguments against its type.

-This function implements the dependent application rule for constructors, ensuring each argument satisfies the constructor’s domain type in sequence.
-The recursive descent mirrors the structure of Π-types, where ty is peeled layer by layer, and subst x arg b updates the type for the next argument.
-The accumulator (args_acc) is a design choice for potential reversal, though unused here, reflecting a forward-thinking approach to argument order preservation.
-The absence of explicit universe level checks assumes ty is well-formed from the inductive definition, delegating such verification to infer or check_elim.
-Complexity is O(n) in the number of arguments, with substitution dominating for large terms.

-* Recursively matches `ty` (a Pi chain) with `args`, checking each argument and substituting.
-* Returns the final type when all arguments are consumed.

-**Theorem**.
-Constructor typing is preserved (cf. [1], Section 4, Application Rule; [8], Section 4.3).
-If `ctx ⊢ c : Πx:A.B` and `ctx ⊢ a : A`, then `ctx ⊢ c a : B[x := a]`.

-### Check Equality Induction `check_J env ctx ty a b c d p`

-### Check General Induction `check_elim env ctx d p cases t'`

-Type-check an elimination (induction) over inductive type `d`.

-This function implements the dependent elimination rule of CIC, generalizing both computation (e.g., plus : `Nat → Nat → Nat`) and proof (e.g., `nat_elim : Πx:Nat.Type0`).
-The check `equal env ctx t_ty a` ensures the motive’s domain aligns with the target, while `compute_case_type` constructs the induction principle by injecting `App (p, var)` as the hypothesis type for recursive occurrences, mirroring the fixpoint-style eliminators of CIC [8].
-The flexibility in result_ty avoids hardcoding it to D, supporting higher-type motives (e.g., Type0).
-The O(n·m) complexity (where n is the term size and m the number of cases) arises from substitution and equality checks, with debugging prints providing a window into the type checker’s reasoning, critical for dependent type systems where errors cascade.

-**Theorem**.
-Elimination preserves typing (cf. [8], Section 4.5; [1],
-Elimination Rule for Inductive Types).
-For an inductive type `D` with constructors `c_j`, if `ctx ⊢ t : D` and `ctx ⊢ P : D → Type_i`, and each case case_j has type `Πx:A_j.P(c_j x)` where `A_j` are the argument types of `c_j` (including recursive hypotheses), then `ctx ⊢ Elim(D, P, cases, t) : P t`.

 ### Check `check env ctx t ty`

 Check that `t` has type `ty`.